Bispectral index: Calculation

-The essence of BIS is to take a complex signal (the EEG), analyse it, and process the result into a single number.
+The essence of the BIS™ system is to take a complex signal (the EEG), analyse it, and process the result into a single number.
 Several other systems claim to be able to perform the same thing.
 The recent availability of cheap, fast computer processors has enabled great advances in this field.
 When a subject is awake, the cerebral cortex is very active, and the EEG reflects vigorous activity.
 When asleep or under general anesthesia, the pattern of activity changes.
 Overall, there is a change from higher-frequency signals to lower-frequency signals (which can be shown by Fourier analysis), and there is a tendency for signal correlation from different parts of the cortex to become more random.

-As with other types of EEG analysis, the calculation algorithm that the BIS monitor uses is proprietary, although it has been successfully reverse engineered.
+As with other types of EEG analysis, the calculation algorithm that the BIS™ monitor uses is proprietary, although it has been successfully reverse engineered.

 Limitations

 Some of the limitations of this form of processed EEG monitoring are: